Pinfold Manor

 The almost completed house was damaged in February 1913 in a bomb attack by the Women's Social and Political Union.
-The house was completed, and occupied by Lloyd George, but he moved out before 1918 to reside at Bron-y-de in Churt.
+The house was completed, and occupied by Lloyd George until around 1919.

 Pinfold Manor became a Grade II listed building in 1990.

 Description

 The two-storey house is constructed from silver-grey bricks, with red brick dressings at the corners around windows, and a roof of red clay tiles.

 The main entrance front faces to the north, with a service wing at the east end, which was extended to the north and east soon after the initial construction was completed.
 The entrance is framed by red brick pilasters, with sash windows to either side under curved brick heads.

 The other main frontage faces the garden to the south.
 The red tiles of the roof run down to a single-storey loggia supported by square brick columns, which continues to the east under two tile-hung gables.
 A third gabled bay to the east is faced in silver grey and red brick, with a large casement windows with side sashes on each floor.

 The east front has a gabled wing at the south end and a canted chimney stack.
 A single storey extension at the north end was added after 1912.

 There is little to note in the interiors, apart from the fireplaces in the study, dining room and one bedroom.
 The staircase rises in the angle between the main entrance front and the service wing.